nikkijuk/bmi-calculator-app/README.md

 I managed to get Localizely translation workflow to run, but it wasn't always that smooth.
 - Android studio let me to give wrong localizely project id while [integrating to localizely](https://localizely.com/flutter-localization-workflow/), and later error message was confusing when trying to upload arb's to Localizely.
-- Once integration to Localizely on IDE was simply grayed out - no idea why, and what brought it back.
+- Once integration to Localizely on IDE was simply grayed out - no idea why, and what brought it back - if it would have been longer time absent I would have needed to see how to accomlish needed tasks from command line or using localizelys api's or user interface.
-- Generated code [intl_utils](https://pub.dev/packages/intl_utils) produces seems ok, but if for some reason it doesn't work you're on your own.
+- Generated code [intl_utils](https://pub.dev/packages/intl_utils) produces seems ok, but if for some reason it doesn't work you're workflow is broken. [intl_utils](https://pub.dev/packages/intl_utils) is closed source, so there's very little you can do by yourself.
-- Tests didn't work after localization due to [bug in Flutter](https://github.com/flutter/flutter/issues/22193)
+- Tests didn't work after localization due to [bug in Flutter](https://github.com/flutter/flutter/issues/22193).
+This is not related to Localizely, but makes it very important to unserstand what exactly happens in process and how Flutter works.
+- In addition I wanted to localize list of strings, and for this I used [Intl package](https://pub.dev/packages/intl) directly.
+There might have been some easier way, but this was first I came across.
+- I also used translations with placeholders, which worked fine at the end, but Localizely didn't give any information as I was on very first try writing placeholders in wrong syntax - code generation did give error message, and nothing happened, so I hanaged to fix it eventually.
+- Writing translations in Localizely was ok, but when having 3 languages focus on web app was changing and order of language colums was re-ordered when translations were entered, which suprised me quite a lot.

 I could have opted to [not use code generation](https://localizely.com/blog/flutter-localization-step-by-step/, but it seemed good idea and made my life easy.

+Experience was mostly positive, but there's still lot to do on developer & Translator UX before it all works smoothly.

 ## CI/CD